 The global music consumption is at an all-time high.
 The Web and inexpensive music production tools have exploded the availability of free and paid music.
 There are endless genres for all.
 This multi-billion-dollar industry encompasses music sales, distribution, production, events, merchandise, and more.

-A music (or music-related) blog can monetize when adding music programs.
+A music (or music-related) blog can monetize when adding music affiliate programs.
 This lets the blogger tap into the $47.5 billion global music industry market.
 The Web and P2P file sharing disrupted the music industry.
 Yet, more than ever are people buying music online, streaming their favorite tunes, getting into production, and attending music festivals and events.

 The average American listens to music at least 4 hours each day.
 Average consumers will spend $22 on physical and digital music.
 This may not seem too thrilling as an affiliate.
 But, there are many opportunities when cross promoting the highest paying music offers.